Aki78/ReaktorTrain/readme.md

     fetch_recent_naughty_pilots: This endpoint allows users to retrieve a list of pilots who have violated regulations in the past 10 minutes.
     insert_recent_naughty_pilots: This function stores information about pilots who have violated regulations in a MySQL database.

+## Possible Issues

+    The app might not work on some browsers since it wasn't tested on every browser.
+(Especially on mobile phones) If you don't see any information, the server might be down.

 Check out the app at [http://aki78.pythonanywhere.com/bird](http://aki78.pythonanywhere.com/bird).